Maxwidlundstark/Learn-to-fish/README.md

 ![Lighthouse image](https://github.com/Maxwidlundstark/Learn-to-fish/blob/main/docs/Lighthouse.PNG)

 ### Bugs
-- No bugs discovered.
+- No bugs discovered

 ## Deployment
 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
   - In the GitHub repository, navigate to the Settings tab
   - From the source section drop-down menu, select the Master Branch
-  - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+  - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment

 ## Credits
 #### __Content__